 It’s great seeing a local business sprout up, especially one in the shoemaking industry with firm roots in Northampton.

-Rocket itself is based in a building that used to be an old shoe and boot factory.
+GIANT itself is based in a building that used to be an old shoe and boot factory.
 Foster and Son, which has been making shoes since 1840, opened a new production site recently at Northampton’s St James Mill Road.

 For the first time, Foster and Son are creating their own bespoke line of shoes.
 Their aim is to “produce the finest shoes to come out of Northamptonshire” said CEO Matthew Allen, of Rushden in an interview with the Northampton Chronicle.
 Eight local craftsmen are now working, with further apprenticeships on offer to help carry out jobs in the Northamptonshire area.
 This is instrumental in breathing new life into Northampton’s renowned trade.